-General Fund Expenditures: \$319,371
+General Fund Expenditures: \$419,371

 General Fund Revenue: \$0

 General Fund Positions: 0

 General Fund FTEs: 0.00

 Service Goal Amount Honorarium Fund honorariums for the City's appointed honorary positions.
 5,000 Hartford Public Access Television (HPATV) Funding supports HPATV in its mission to provide the City of Hartford's community, government and educational institutions free and unrestricted access to the cable television system.
 84,371 Civic Engagement Funding provides small subsidies to support events in the City.
 The allocation will fund some of the support services provided by City employees for these events, which could include security, emergency services, and other support.
 25,000 Hartford NEXT Funding supports Hartford NEXT in its mission to strengthen and grow the Hartford community.
 105,000 Universal Representation Funding for New Haven Legal Assistance Association to provide legal services to City residents facing deportation.
-100,000 Total 319,371
+100,000 Hartford Decides Funding of capital projects identified via the Hartford Decides participatory budgeting process.
+100,000 Total 419,371